Meet the team

-Justin received his masters in computer science from the University of Toronto.
-He is currently a bioinformatician at the University Health Network.
-He is interested in computational analysis methods and their application to clinical and genomic datasets.
+Justin received his masters in computer science and MBA from the University of Toronto.
+He is currently a Health Research Informatics Manager at the University Health Network for the DATA Team.
+He is interested in software development and computational analysis and their application to improve clinical datasets and healthcare.

 Marta began her journey with the DATA Team as a Post-doctoral fellow for Michael Brudno; her area of specialty was the standardization of clinical data.
 As a postdoc, Marta developed the initial versions of both PhenoTips and PhenomeCentral.
 Today, she is a Senior Manager for the DATA Team leading the development of the CARDS platform.
 Marta is responsible for writing specs, reviewing code, designing workflows, setting team objectives and priorities, and when time permits, writing code too.

 Pouria is committed to creating global impact in the way healthcare is delivered through collaboration and AI.
 He has had various occupations in this space including time spent as a system administrator, a bioinformatician, a full-stack web developer, and now as a machine learning specialist where he brings his breadth of experience to his work on the DATA team.

 Andrew graduated from the University of Waterloo in spring 2020 with a degree in computer engineering.
 Since joining the team, he has been responsible for front- and back-end development on the CARDS projects.